Urinal: Door-regulated flush

+Used mostly in the countries of Asia.
 This is an older method of water-saving automatic flushing, which only operates when the public toilet has been used.
 A push-button switch is mounted in the door frame, and triggers the flush valve for all urinals every time the door is opened.
 While it cannot detect the use of individual urinals, it provides reasonable flushing action without wasting excessive amounts of water when the urinals are not being used.
 This method requires a spring-operated automatic door closer, since the flush mechanism only operates when the door opens.

 Alternatively, a flushing system connected to the door can count the number of users, and operate when the number of door opening events reaches a certain value.
 At night, the door never opens, so flushing never occurs.